fikrilal/code-alchemy/src/content/blog/model-hallucination-and-sycophancy.md

 4o is the model I used the longest.
 I’ve been using it since August 2024, when I first subscribed to ChatGPT Plus.
 It’s a good model, but back then I wasn’t aware of hallucinations and sycophancy.
 This model suck everything comes from my mouth.
 I stopped using it once o4‑mini and o3 arrived.

-I don’t need a cheerleader—I need a teammate who will push back when I’m wrong.
+I don’t need a cheerleader, I need a teammate who will push back when I’m wrong.
 The “warm and friendly” vibe is nice, but it shouldn’t come at the cost of made-up facts or rubber-stamped decisions.
 GPT-5 Thinking has felt closer to a senior engineer: it pauses, checks itself, and says “not sure” when the evidence is thin.

-Conclusion: Pick the best frontier thinking model—or don’t use one
+**Conclusion: Pick the best frontier thinking model, or don’t use one**

 If you care about correctness over vibes, default to a frontier model with a strong thinking/abstention behavior (today: GPT-5 Thinking).
 Use it for anything that affects money, architecture, security, or production code.
 The data backs this choice (lower hallucinations, lower sycophancy), and the UX is simple: you’ll get fact-first answers, gentle pushback when you’re off, and honest “not sure” when the model needs to look it up.
 [OpenAI — GPT-5 System Card](https://cdn.openai.com/gpt-5-system-card.pdf)

-For casual ideation or small talk, a warmer model is fine—but don’t let a chatty persona make calls that require truth.
+For casual ideation or small talk, a warmer model is fine, but don’t let a chatty persona make calls that require truth.
 If a trustworthy thinking model isn’t available, it’s better to hold off or add a human review step than to ship decisions from a model that guesses or agrees to please.

 ![GPT-5 Thinking](/images/blog/goatpt-5.png)